Schur–Weyl duality

 Schur–Weyl duality is a mathematical theorem in representation theory that relates irreducible finite-dimensional representations of the general linear and symmetric groups.
+Schur–Weyl duality forms an archetypical situation in representation theory involving two kinds of symmetry that determine each other.
 It is named after two pioneers of representation theory of Lie groups, Issai Schur, who discovered the phenomenon, and Hermann Weyl, who popularized it in his books on quantum mechanics and classical groups as a way of classifying representations of unitary and general linear groups.

 Schur–Weyl duality can be proven using the double centralizer theorem.